afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 ### Automated Workflow

-When you push a version tag, GitHub Actions automatically:
+When a version tag is pushed, GitHub Actions automatically:

 1. **Validates** - Checks formatting with Spotless
 2. **Tests** - Runs unit tests